 Bottom line

-Cybercriminals are constantly finding new ways to steal your information and get away with it.
+Cybercriminals are continually devising new methods to steal your information and evade detection.
 Synthetic identity theft has become one of the most common ways they conduct identity theft.
 We must become more vigilant in protecting our data than ever before.

 If you believe you have been a victim of this type of theft, you are not alone.
-Reporting it to your financial institutions and the authorities is key to stopping it from causing more damage.
-Learn more about how you can file a police report for identity theft to prevent it from causing havoc in your life.
+Reporting it to your financial institutions and the authorities is crucial to preventing further damage.
+You can also contact your identity theft remediation specialist to help mitigate the financial losses and restore your identity.